 None of that was too embarrassing until people started to linger around me.
 I was learning to read sheet music during each lesson, so anyone who got close enough could hear me talking myself through it.
 Looking back now, standing on the side of the road playing random notes and talking to myself probably looked a little crazy.

-But with consistent practice (including weekends), it didn’t take long to break through some of the barriers I couldn’t get past as a kid.
-It took a ton of brainpower at first.
-I went from feeling mentally drained while playing with two hands to doing it without much thought.
+But with consistent practice (including on weekends), it didn’t take long to break through some of the barriers I couldn’t get past as a kid.
+It took a ton of brainpower at first, but eventually I went from feeling mentally drained while playing with two hands to doing it without much thought.
 By the end of my challenge, I had learned to play some basic practice songs, like “The Woodchuck” or “Hannah from Montana.”
 Sometimes I was actually a little shocked at how easily my left hand answered the notes of my right.

 Now when I flip open my MacBook to make a beat, it’s more than just fun.
 It’s structured.
 When I load a beat-making program, I don’t use the default audio setting that lets you use the laptop keys to make sounds.
 I actually prefer hooking up my keyboard.
 I take the time to wire it to my laptop because now I actually understand the formula behind what happens when I strike a triad chord or randomly play A minor.